sricharannallamelli/QR-code-using-node-js/README.md

 # Node.js QR Code Generator

-This project is a QR code generator implemented using Node.js and npm packages.
+This project is a QR code generator implemented using MERN stack

 ## Project Structure